akuz/akuz-java/README.md

 ### Documentation

+For details on how to run it, please see `README` of individual releases.

-For more details please see <http://akuz.me>
+For algorithms documentation and articles, please see <http://akuz.me>